sphinx-doc/sphinx/doc/config.rst

    * ``sv`` -- Swedish
    * ``tr`` -- Turkish

-   .. admonition:: Accelerate build speed
+   .. admonition:: Accelerating build speed

       Each language (except Japanese) provides its own stemming algorithm.
       Sphinx uses a Python implementation by default.
 You can use a C